qjimbo/SmartSaveFolder/README.md

 # SmartSaveFolder for No Man's Sky

 SmartSaveFolder changes the Save Game Location of No Man's Sky to be a local SAVEGAMES subfolder next to each NMS.exe Executable.
+The purpose is to avoid Save Game conflicts when you have multiple versions of No Man's Sky installed.

 Release page: https://nomansskyretro.com/smartsavefolder.php